frgr3618/A-new-Kabuverdianu-English-parallel-dataset/README.md

 To reach 2000 filtered and revised sentences, we went through the first 26796 sentences of the noisy corpus.

+Just for my own personal satisfaction, please add a star to my project, peace.

 ## tokenization.py

 The uploaded text files are completely untokenized.
 The tokenization.py file in this repository is just meant to reproduce what I have used in my experiment, but any further user should use their own if they think they can ameliorate it.